 Chianti is home to Barone Ricasoli, the largest vineyard in the region and the oldest in Italy.
 In fact, the vineyard is one of the four oldest businesses in the world.
 Apart from the wine, take a walk around the adjacent castle and gardens.

-For example, the Tumulo di Montecalvario, located in the north end of the town, is believed to be an Etruscan tomb.
-Meanwhile, the Etruscan Necropolis of Poggino rests just over a mile south of the town.
-The Archaeological Museum of the Chianti area offers a measured look at the discoveries in the region.
+Castellina in Chianti is another charming mediaeval town, with various old palazzos and interesting archaeological sites to explore.
+The Tumulo di Montecalvario, is believed to be an Etruscan tomb, while the Archaeological Museum of the Chianti offers a measured look at the discoveries in the region.

-Montefioralle is a small village believed to be the birthplace of Amerigo Vespucci, the navigator and merchant after whom America is named.
+Montefioralle is a another small village believed to be the birthplace of Amerigo Vespucci, the navigator and merchant after whom America is named.
 The tiny hamlet is located less than half a kilometre west of the town of Greve.

 San Casciano is a little different from the other historical renaissance towns in the area.
 The town was rebuilt following its almost complete destruction during World War II.
 As such, there are rather fewer old buildings remaining, which just makes the ones that are here even more special.